GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Analyzing Human Factors: Survey Findings

 \section{Analyzing Human Factors: Survey Findings}

-To understand why ghost citations reach publication despite awareness of the problem, we conducted a user study, distributing surveys and receiving 97 responses; after removing 3 conflicting samples, we analyzed 94 valid responses.
+To understand why ghost citations reach publication despite awareness of the problem, we conducted a user study, distributing surveys and receiving 97 responses.

-\textbf{Statistics Overview.} We collected 94 valid responses from researchers, with a diverse range of career stages, research areas, and publication experience (see \cref{fig:survey_profiles}).
-We included paired reverse-worded BibTeX verification items to flag inconsistent responses. \cref{fig:survey_key_questions} summarizes the key questions on AI adoption, reporting behavior, peer review efficacy, and support for automated checks; we discuss the main findings and implications below.
+\textbf{Dataset Overview.} We included paired reverse-worded BibTeX verification items to flag inconsistent responses. \cref{fig:survey_profiles} shows the demographic breakdown of our 94 respondents, spanning diverse career stages, research areas, and publication experience. \cref{fig:survey_key_questions} summarizes the key findings across four dimensions; we discuss each below.
 The complete question wording, numbering and full response breakdown is illustrated in \cref{app:survey_details_full}.